 Applying to College?
 Here’s Your Stress-Free Guide to Filling Out the FAFSA

-Filling out the Free Application for Federal Student Aid, better known as the the FAFSA, is a rite of passage for college students, whether they’re attending a trade school near home or heading across the country to work on a bachelor’s degree.
+Filling out the Free Application for Federal Student Aid, better known as the FAFSA, is a rite of passage for college students, whether they’re attending a trade school near home or heading across the country to work on a bachelor’s degree.

 It’s become easier to fill out in recent years — mostly by allowing you to use older tax data instead of making estimations and corrections — but filling out a financial aid application still isn’t anyone’s idea of a fun evening at home.